Westpac is being praised for its new diversity and parenting leave conditions it is offering staff.

 The leave arrangements are part of a new enterprise bargaining agreement.

-Westpac says it wants workers ‘to be themselves’
+Westpac praised for encouraging workers ‘to be themselves’

 A spokeswoman for Westpac told Fairfax that workers who wished to transition to a different sex could take up to four weeks of paid leave in a single block or in separate blocks.

-“There is also access to counselling and support services if needed,” she said.
+“There is also access to counselling and support services if needed.

 “Westpac has a proud history of supporting the LGBTIQ community and we want employees to be themselves, no matter their gender or sexual orientation.